Blotch3D/Blotch3D/README.md

 3. Open the Visual Studio solution file (Blotch3D.sln).

+4. Set "Build/Configuration Manager/Active Solution" to 'x64' if it
+    isn't that already.

-4. Build and run the example projects.
+5. Build and run the example projects.

-5. See IntelliSense comments for reference documentation.
+6. See IntelliSense comments for reference documentation.

 Introduction
 ------------